NicolasAvailable/Rick-Morty/README.md

 # Rick and Morty App 📺

 ¡This is my first project with React!
-It was big challenge!
+It was a big challenge!

 ![rick-morty-img](https://i.ibb.co/wdvvHLW/rickmorty.png)